spatie/typescript-transformer/docs/usage/transformers.md

 The `add` method will return a token that can be used in your transformed type, to be replaced later.
 It's the link we described above between the types.

-When in the end, no type was found(because it wasn't converted to Typescript, for example), it will be replaced with the `any` Typescript type.
+When in the end, no type was found(for example: because it wasn't converted to Typescript).
+Then the type will be replaced with the `any` Typescript type.

 #### Inline types